firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
 - Workflows
-description: Generate a graph of concepts and their relationships from specified context using a Singleton task in Dria.
+description: Generate a graph of concepts and their relationships from context using Dria's GenerateGraph task in Python.
 tags:
 - graph generation
-- concept relationships
+- concepts
-- Dria
+- AI relationships
-- AI models
+- Python example
-- Singleton task
+- Dria client
 ---

 # GenerateGraph